-them from metal filings. otect ☐ Drill through the housing square to the outside surface usin 11.2mm [7/16"] drill. ng a ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap.
-Remove any sharp edges from the hole that may chip-off a into the housing. nd fall Carefully remove the rags and inspect with a service light in housing to ensure no metal filings are left behind. nside the
+Cover the drive pinion and axle tube areas with a rag to protect them from metal filings.
+Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill.
+Tap the hole from the outside using a 1⁄4" NPT pipe tap.
+Remove any sharp edges from the hole that may chip-off and fall into the housing.
+Carefully remove the rags and inspect with a service light inside the housing to ensure no metal filings are left behind.